Thanks for looking in on the web site of the churches of St Mary Magdalene,

 If there are any matters about which

-you want to speak to us including baptisms, weddings and funerals then please contact the Vicar by clicking below for her contact details or alternatively please phone the office on 01474 813495 during office hours which are Wednesday afternoons and Friday - 9.30am to 1pm.
+you want to speak to us including baptisms, weddings and funerals then please contact the Vicar by clicking below for her contact details or alternatively please phone the office on 01474 813495 during office hours which are Friday and Saturday - 9am to midday on both days.
 Messages can also be left on this number and will be attended to as soon as possible.

 to email the Vicar and she will do her utmost to respond